 Positive contributors included Jins Holdings (eyewear), Benefit One (benefits packages), Demae-can (food delivery), Septeni Holdings (internet advertising) and Harmonic Drive Systems (factory automation).
 Shares in Jins Holdings rose thanks to better-than-expected monthly sales as demand for higher price glasses recovered after the pandemic.
 Shares in Benefit One also rose as Daiichi Life made a rival bid of 2,123 yen-per-share against M3, which offered to pay 1,600 yen-per-share for the company in November.
-Demae-can's share price was up due to expectations for an improvement in its profits while Septeni's share price rose driven by the announcement of an activist's share purchases and its sale of a loss-making subsidiary.
-Shares in Harmonic Drive rose as we saw the bottoming out of orders in its quarterly earnings results.
+Demae-can's share price was up due to expectations for an improvement in its profits while Septeni's share price rose driven by the announcement of an activist's shares in Harmonic Drive rose as we saw the bottoming out of orders in its quarterly earnings results.